-During instructional time, a hall pass is required of any student outside the classroom.
-Staff will ensure that all the information requested on the hall pass (including student name, destination, and date and time) is included in ink.
+Students are expected to remain in class during instructional time.
+Should there be an urgent need to leave the classroom, staff will ensure that all the information requested on the hall pass (including student name, destination, and date and time) is included in ink.